bluebanquise/bluebanquise/resources/documentation/install_first_management.rst

 * >= 2 Gb RAM
 * >= 16Gb HDD

-And the following parameters are the strict minimal if you whish to test the stack in VMs:
+And the following parameters are the strict minimal if you wish to test the stack in VMs:

 * >= 1 vCPU
 * >= 512 Mb RAM